 Lesbian Nation Interviewees

-There were many contributors to the Lesbian Nation broadcast over the years.
-Some contributors were recurring and others appeared as one-time guests.
-All were members of the lesbian and LGBT community.
-In this section, you will find brief biographical information about the interviewees who appear in the Lesbian Nation tapes that have been digitized thus far.
+Martha Shelley was able to bring in many contributors to share their knowledge, insight, creativity, and experiences to the wider audience a radio broadcast could provide.
+Some of these contributors were recurring and others appeared as one-time guests.
+All were members of the lesbian and LGBTQ community.
+In this section, you will find brief biographical information about the interviewees who appear in the Lesbian Nation tapes.
 The provided information is meant to give you only a small glimpse into expansive and varied lives that these women have led.
-Much of the information here waas gleaned from the Herstory Archives' own materials.
+Much of the information here was gleaned from the Herstory Archives' own materials.
 We encourage you to explore the work, activism, and lives of these women and listen to their stories.

 Appears in: LHA Audio 001